LiamRandall/The-Customer-Experience-Map/README.md

 ### Design Constraints

+These design constraints are an early draft (pre-mvp) version of Strategyzer's *Constraints to Assess the Quality of Your Visual Inquiry Tool*.
+Great visual inquiry tools should be conceptually sound, visual, and provide a great user experience.
+Use these 8 design principles to assess the quality of your design.

 1. Purpose & Scope
 * The tool addresses one clear Job-To-Be-Done.
 It's a scalpel, not a swiss army knife.